neverfap-deluxe/hovering-web/content/_index.md

 ---
   title: "Hovering: The World's Most Accessible Meditation Framework"
-  description: "Hovering is a meditation framework which aims to simple to practice, easy to understand, as well as remain acessible to people of all ages."
+  description: "Hovering is a meditation framework which aims to simple to practice, easy to understand, as well as acessible to people of all ages."
   date: 2019-05-28
   draft: false
   tags: [ "hovering", "hover", "how to hover", "what is hovering", "meditation", "meditation technique", "porn addiction recovery", "neverfap deluxe", "neverfap" ]